Guide

 “The final frontier would be for us to use Hubdoc,” Jay says.
 “So a coach can buy something, photograph the receipt, upload it straight to Xero, and my treasurer sees it straight away.
 From there, we can allocate it to their team balance, invoice them, and pay them.
 That’s where I want to get to.”

-As we’ve already touched on, attracting and maintaining volunteer talent is crucial for grassroots clubs.
-Eliminating friction and removing barriers to football is an ongoing task at Bedford Park Rangers, and Jay sees software playing a fundamental role in this process.
+Because attracting and maintaining volunteer talent is crucial for grassroots clubs, eliminating friction and removing barriers to football is an ongoing task at Bedford Park Rangers, and Jay sees software playing a fundamental role.

-“Our USP before was that we were small and very tight knit.
+“Our USP (unique selling point) before was that we were small and tight-knit.
 Now we’re thinking about how we keep that feeling but bring in another USP: we’re affordable, we’re efficient, you get value, and our fees are low.
 You just go online, fill out our form, set up a direct debit, and you’re good to go.”

 Looking for more resources to help you run a financially healthy club whilst keeping your workload manageable?
 Check out our guides and articles on how to manage your football club.